gordon-cs/gordon-360-api/README.md

 `api/sessions/current` Get the current session.

 `api/sessions/daysLeft` Get the days left in the semester and the total days in the semester

+### Student Employment
+What is it?
+A resource that represents the campus employments of the currently logged in user.

+##### GET

+`api/studentemployment` Get the record of campus employments for the currently logged in user.

 ### Victory Promise